CarlosG13/Data-Protection-API-DPAPI-For-Impact---Ransomware/README.md

 ### DPAPI For Impact Pt.4 - Encrypted Files Entropy:

-Entropy analysis involves the investigation of statistical fluctuations within malware executables, allowing analysts to promptly and effectively detect **encrypted** and **packet** samples.

 A file exhibiting **high entropy** suggests that it is well-encrypted, well-compressed, or comprised of genuinely random data.

 As an illustrative example, we will take one of the encrypted PDFs.